RG-GitUser/tech-blog/README.md

 ## Description
-In this project, I have created an MVC style blog with handlebars, SQL and javascript.
+In this project, I have created an MVC style blog with handlebars, SQL and JavaScript.
 You're able to create an account, login, create a new post and delete the post.
 The user also has the ablility to leave a comment.

 ### Installation
 From the "Tech-Blog" repository (https://github.com/RG-GitUser/tech-blog) select the "Code" dropdown.